Edgar Barrientos-Quintana

 What Now?

-Edgar has united with his children, sister, mother, and extended family.
+Edgar has reunited with his children, siblings, mother, and extended family.
 He is looking forward spending time with loved ones and rebuilding his life after wrongful incarceration.